I am a reformed professor of Art History.

-Some of my current research focuses on images of the body and body parts, the intersection of art and science, the visual culture of death and dying, and food and art.
-At the moment, I have a forthcoming book manuscript on the Sacred Heart in Colonial Mexico.
-I am also interested in digital art history and the digital humanities more broadly, as much of this site details.
+Some of my current research focuses on images of the body and body parts, the intersection of art and science, the visual culture of death and dying, and transcultural pathways.
+I wrote a book about the images of the Sacred Heart in Colonial Mexico.
+I co-edited another book about suffering and pain in the early modern world.
+I am working on another book about emotions in the early modern world, and yet another on art of the Jesuit diaspora.
+I am also very interested in digital art history and the digital humanities more broadly, as much of this site details.
 I am always looking for new, creative ways to improve my teaching, and I spend more time than I care to admit reading books about pedagogy.
-I serve as a Contributing Editor, Content Contributor, and Board Member for Smarthistory (which is also on Khan Academy).
+Teaching has been and will always be one of my great loves.

 I have spent a lot of time in Peru, Ecuador, Guatemala, Costa Rica, Mexico, Spain, and the southwestern U.S. I am fortunate to have traveled more broadly to Ireland, Scotland, England, France, Germany, Austria, Belgium, Italy, Switzerland, Greece, Turkey, Tanzania, Thailand, and Canada.
 I try to travel as often as possible, and encourage students to study abroad should they have the opportunity to do so.

 How did I get into Art History?
 As an undergraduate, I majored in Biology and History in a special B.A./M.D. program.
 During my sophomore year I took Art History 101 (“Caves to Cathedrals”) as a G.E. requirement and fell in love with the subject.
 After finishing my B.A. and M.A., I began a Ph.D. in Art History at UCLA.
 I earned my Ph.D in 2009.
 I have also taught at UCLA and the University of Oregon.